Question regarding Vent Free Logs:

-Q. My husband just had Open Heart Surgery, We had a Fireplace Build 30/years ago and have been using a large buck stove.
+Q. My husband just had open heart surgery.
+We had a fireplace built 30 years ago and have been using a large buck stove.
 Because of his health conditions, we decided to go to Vent Free Natural Gas Logs.
 We have had a gas smell since we have had them installed.

 Creosote is a fuel and “could possibly ignite into a fire, and it does stink!
 Odors move as air moves in many homes.
 It is my experience that some air is “still moving”, even if the furnace is not running, or pushing or blowing the hot air out of the vents

 If any creosote is visible at the start of one of our repair or installation projects, we would have included a price to remove all of this creosote from the firebox, smoke chamber and chimney flue with a product called Heat Shield PCR (Poultice Creosote Remover) manufactured by CeCure LLC; c/o Saver Systems www.ChimneySavers.com/pcr

 In most cases, this is not cheap to repair, but it does work and it will remove the creosote problem.